Anthrax

 • Potent toxins, including edema toxin and lethal toxin, are responsible for the most severe manifestations.

-• The main clinical forms of anthrax are cutaneous (most common), oropharyngeal, gastrointestinal, meningeal, and inhalation (most lethal).
+• The main clinical forms of anthrax are cutaneous (most common), ingestion, inhalation, and meningeal (most lethal).

-• Gastrointestinal and inhalation anthrax are not transmitted from person to person.
+• Ingestion and inhalation anthrax are not transmitted from person to person.

-• Treat with an appropriate antibiotic regimen and sometimes a monoclonal antibody that binds to the protective antigen component of B. anthracis
+• Treat with an appropriate antibiotic regimen and sometimes a monoclonal antibody or anthrax human immune globulin that binds to the protective antigen component of B. anthracis toxin.

 Drugs Mentioned In This Article